dylanon/tham-wp-theme/README.md

 # tham-wp-theme

-This WordPress theme is made possible by the following awesome code:
+This project was made possible by the following awesome code:
 - [Bootstrap](http://getbootstrap.com)
 - [TouchSwipe](https://github.com/mattbryson/TouchSwipe-Jquery-Plugin) by Matt Bryson
 - [*Portfolio Post Type*](https://github.com/devinsays/portfolio-post-type) by Devin Price and Gary Jones
 - [Bootstrap on Wordpress Theme](https://github.com/babobski/bootstrap-on-wordpress-theme) by babobski (for comments)

+Thank you for sharing your work!

 ## Changelog
 ### v1.8
 1. Blog, Analysis, and Portfolio Category views
   - Changed font to *Courier New*
   - Centered post preview text content on desktop
+2. Responsive Video Embed
+  - Make embedded videos responsive using *Advanced Responsive Video Embedder (ARVE)* plugin.
+Supports YouTube, Vimeo, your own hosted video files, and more.
+See theme documentation below for more info.

 ### v1.7
 1. Footer Links